hashicorp/terraform-provider-azurerm/website/docs/r/kubernetes_cluster.html.markdown

 ---

 An `azure_active_directory_role_based_access_control` block supports the following:

 * `managed` - (Optional) Is the Azure Active Directory integration Managed, meaning that Azure will create/manage the Service Principal used for integration.

-* `tenant_id` - (Optional) The Tenant ID used for Azure Active Directory Application.
-If this isn't specified the Tenant ID of the current Subscription is used.

-When `managed` is set to `true` the following properties can be specified:

-* `admin_group_object_ids` - (Optional) A list of Object IDs of Azure Active Directory Groups which should have Admin Role on the Cluster.

-* `azure_rbac_enabled` - (Optional) Is Role Based Access Control based on Azure AD enabled?

-When `managed` is set to `false` the following properties can be specified:

-* `client_app_id` - (Required) The Client ID of an Azure Active Directory Application.

-* `server_app_id` - (Required) The Server ID of an Azure Active Directory Application.

-* `server_app_secret` - (Required) The Server Secret of an Azure Active Directory Application.

----

-An `azure_active_directory` block supports the following:

-* `managed` - (Optional) Is the Azure Active Directory integration Managed, meaning that Azure will create/manage the Service Principal used for integration.